ishine/NeMo/README.md

 ## License

 The NeMo codebase in this repository is licensed under the [Apache License 2.0](LICENSE).
-The Nemotron Labs VoiceChat model and corresponding inference container are licensed under [OpenMDW 1.1](LICENSE_OpenMDW-1.1).
+The Nemotron Labs VoiceChat model is licensed under [OpenMDW 1.1](LICENSE_OpenMDW-1.1).

 ## Known Limitations